Skip to main content

 As a community group you have a duty of care or negligence to members of the public who come into contact with your organisation or products.
 If an accident which causes injury to them or damage to their property occurs due to your negligence a third party can sue your organisation which could result in you being obliged to pay for the injury or damage you may have caused.

-In our view, the question should really be – what is Public & Products Liability insurance?
-While public liability insurance is the most common type of insurance requested by our clients, in our experience, not many understand the difference between just public liability cover and public and products liability cover.
+In our view, the question should really be – what is General Public & Products Liability insurance?
+While Public Liability Insurance is the most common type of insurance requested by our clients, in our experience, not many understand the difference between just 'Public Liability' cover and 'Public and Products Liability' cover.

-It is really important you have both Public & Products Liability under the one insurance policy.
+It is really important you have both General Public & Products Liability under the one insurance policy.
 Some insurance providers only offer Public Liability, which means you are not covered for the products you sell.
-This is important because if your products injure someone, cause someone to become ill, or damage property you could be found liable, but without the Products Liability component in the policy you do not have any cover for this risk.
+This is important because if your products injure someone, cause someone to become ill, or damage property you could be found liable, but without the 'Products' Liability component in the policy you do not have any cover for this risk.

-Our Public & Products Liability insurance cover will protect you against personal injury to a third party or member of the public.
-It will defend you and pay compensation if you are found legally liable for personal injury or illness to a third party, or damage to their property.
+It may defend you and pay compensation if you are found legally liable for personal injury or illness to a third party, or damage to their property.

-Professional indemnity insurance in Australia is a specific type of policy designed to protect professionals who provide advice and services for a fee against claims for incorrect advice, breach of duty, poorly delivered professional services where there may have been an error or omission.
+Professional Indemnity Insurance in Australia is a specific type of policy designed to protect professionals who provide advice and services for a fee against claims for incorrect advice, breach of duty, poorly delivered professional services where there may have been an error or omission.

-If you are a community organisation providing disabled or age care, educational services, , or providing advice for a fee then you will likely need a Professional Indemnity policy but the majority of smaller community based groups will be adequately covered by an Association Liability insurance, which covers the management liability exposures of running a club and provides cover for Professional Indemnity insurance exposures.
+If you are a community organisation providing disabled or age care, educational services, or providing advice for a fee then you will likely need a Professional Indemnity policy but the majority of smaller community based groups will be adequately covered by an Association Liability Insurance, which covers the management liability exposures of running a club and provides cover for Professional Indemnity insurance exposures.

 Officers of incorporated clubs and community groups do not always understand that in undertaking their duties they also assume a potentially large personal liability.
 This is why it is so important for an incorporated body to have this cover.
 Being an incorporated body protects the ordinary members from most liability but Officers may still be liable for mismanagement of the organisation.

 Any indemnity provided to Officers in the Rules or Constitution is only as good as the ability of the group to pay it and if your group does not have funds then how is this done?
-This is where an Association Liability insurance policy can help.
+This is where an Association Liability Insurance policy can help.

-The cost of professional indemnity insurance cover can vary depending on a variety of factors such as the limit of liability, the nature of your organisation’s activities, and your estimated annual income from these activities.
+The cost of Professional Indemnity Insurance cover can vary depending on a variety of factors such as the limit of liability, the nature of your organisation’s activities, and your estimated annual income from these activities.
 Each of these factors alters the level of risk and therefore the amount of premium to be paid.

 If you are a community group seeking this cover and it can be incorporated under the Association Liability policy, it takes just a couple of minutes to get a quick quote with us online by providing just a few details about your organisation.